cripperz/adminbot616/README.md

 You need Python 2.7 to run the bot

-copy 'config.py.example' to 'config.py' and make necessary changes.
+copy `config.py.example` to `config.py` and make necessary changes.

-to run the bot, type './bot.py' you can use '-v' or '--verbose' to see all IRC messages and '-c' or '--control' to send raw IRC commands from stdin aka the program itself
+to run the bot, type `./bot.py` you can use `-v` or `--verbose` to see all IRC messages and `-c` or `--control` to send raw IRC commands from stdin aka the program itself